Going out or staying in? Life after COVID

 However, many would be more likely to visit venues that implement health precautions.

-• 48% would be more likely to visit venues which provided hand sanitiser and masks
+48% would be more likely to visit venues that provided hand sanitiser and masks

 Could you handle another lockdown?